 When should the medicine start working?

-The medicine should work straight away and your child’s infection will get better.
-It is important that they take the whole course of the medicine that has been prescribed.
+The medicine should start to work straight away but it may take several days to kill all the worms.
+It is important that your child takes the whole course of the medicine that has been prescribed.
 Do not stop early.

 What if my child is sick (vomits)?

 - If your child is sick less than 30 minutes after having a dose of mebendazole, give them the same dose again.

 - If your child is sick more than 30 minutes after having a dose of mebendazole, you do not need to give them another dose.
 Wait until the next normal dose.